hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	head(rpkm_data)

 It looks as if the sample names (header) in our data matrix are similar to the row names of our metadata file, but it's hard to tell since they are not in the same order.
-We can do a quick check of the dimensions and atleast see if the numbers match up.
+We can do a quick check of the dimensions and at least see if the numbers match up.

 	ncol(rpkm_data)